HanadaLee/openresty/README.md

 * **Context:** *http, server, location*

 Specify the header name to be inherited by the request ID.
+If no header is specified, the request id will always be regenerated.

 ### Optimization of default error page